 Za’atar is a Middle Eastern spice that I have fallen head over heels in love with.

-There are no single way to make za’atar because it’s a spice mix but the basic ingredients include ground dried thyme, oregano, marjoram, or some combination of, mixed with toasted sesame seeds, and salt.
+There is no single way to make za’atar because it’s a spice mix but the basic ingredients include ground dried thyme, oregano, marjoram, or some combination of, mixed with toasted sesame seeds, and salt.
 Sometimes sumac is added, sometimes other spices.

-BUT it’s delicious.
+But it’s delicious.

-Personally I’m a fan of just eating it with bread and olive oil but if you are looking for more ways to use it, check out these easy Arabic recipes that use them.
+Personally, I’m a fan of just eating it with bread and olive oil but if you are looking for more ways to use it, check out these easy Arabic recipes that use them.